 Nagoya University had its origin in 1871 as a medical school, then it officially became Nagoya Imperial University in 1939.
 It was the last Imperial University in Japan, one of the Designated National Universities and selected as a Top Type university of Top Global University Project by the Japanese government.
-In 2011, Nagoya University started to offer the G30 International Program that consists of undergraduate and graduate courses conducted in English.
+In 2011, Nagoya University started to offer the G30 International Program which consists of undergraduate and graduate courses conducted in English.

 - Mechanical Engineering

-Students will first learn the fundamentals of automotive engineering and mechanical engineering before taking up advanced automotive engineering concepts related to the materials, structures, mechanisms, motions, which will enable them to gain the skills in order to design and manufacture high quality cars in the future.
+Students will first learn the fundamentals of automotive engineering and mechanical engineering before taking up advanced automotive engineering concepts related to the materials, structures, mechanisms, motions, which will enable them to gain the skills in order to design and manufacture high-quality cars in the future.
 Students can also gain first-hand experience through interning at large automobile companies.

 Alumni of the program in the past have proceeded to undertake their graduate studies at Carnegie Mellon University, University of Michigan, UC Berkeley, etc. or start their first jobs at well-known automobile corporations, such as Mercedes-Benz Japan or UD Trucks.

 Students will first gain their foundational knowledge by taking classes in fundamental engineering topics, core electrical, electronic/information engineering topics, and automotive engineering.
 Then, students will be able to proceed to study advanced automotive engineering concepts.
 As the name of the program suggests, different from the Mechanical Engineering path, students in the Electrical Engineering program have a chance to learn more about the car’s electrical systems, such as motor control, sensors, and telematics.